 Hirth graduated from Fresno State in 1973, from the College of Science and Math with a bachelor’s degree in biology.
 He served in the U.S. Navy, became an architect and later became an attorney in Madera.

 Hirth is survived by his wife, Ellen, two children, grandchildren, nieces and nephews.
-A private celebration is set for a later date.
+A private celebration was held.

 Jacqueline Doumanian, also an advisory board member and a close friend of the Hirths, said Ellen and Bob discussed his wishes before his death.
 He wanted any donations made in his memory to go to the Dean’s Council Annual Fund, which is used for the Dean’s Council Scholarship Endowment and the Dean’s Discretionary Fund.